cheanlee0321/CylindricalNanowire/README.md

 So it could simulate the wave function penetration in Tox.

 Btw, I have no idea how to handle 1/r when r=0 in cylindrical coordinate.
-So the the Hamiltonian matrix is not include r=0.
+So the the Hamiltonian matrix does not include r=0.

 Schrodinger solver & Poisson solver